jbrownkramer/zombie_mirror/README.md

 ### Optional Configuration

 You may need to change some things if your setup isn't exactly like the one described in the Instructables.
-Here is an example of all the optional configs that runs the ui with default settings.
+Here is an example of all the optional configs.
 Details of each configuration appear below.

 ```
 python3 ui.py --cameraorientation 180 --displayorientation 270 --mirrored False --minfacesize 128 --zombietime 5 --fontsize 128 --cameraresolution 1280x720 --webtimeout 6